Ultraviolet Spectropolarimetry: Investigating stellar magnetic field diagnostics: Photospheric magnetometry in the UV

 \subsection{Synthetic tests}

 These analytic considerations demonstrate that LSD should be effective in the UV, however they rely on several approximations.
-As a more detailed test of the efficiency of LSD in the UV, we used model spectra calculated with the {\sc Zeeman} spectrum synthesis code \citep{Landstreet1988-Zeeman, Wade2001-Zeeman}. {\sc Zeeman} performs polarized radiative transfer including the Zeeman effect, and produces photospheric spectra assuming local thermodynamic equilibrium (LTE).
+As a more detailed test of the efficiency of LSD in the UV, we apply LSD to model spectra calculated with the {\sc Zeeman} spectrum synthesis code \citep{Landstreet1988-Zeeman, Wade2001-Zeeman}. {\sc Zeeman} performs polarized radiative transfer including the Zeeman effect, and produces photospheric spectra assuming local thermodynamic equilibrium (LTE).
 For these calculations atomic line data from the Vienna Atomic Line Database \citep[VALD,][]{Ryabchikova2015-VALD3} was used, along with model atmospheres from ATLAS9 \citep{Kurucz1993-ATLAS9-SYNTHE}.
 The limitation of LTE models may be important for particularly hot models (\teff\ $> 30000$ K).
 However, the LSD process for such hot stars avoids emission lines, wind lines, and particularly strong lines with large wings.
 Thus places where wind and non-LTE effects are the most important are not used for LSD and our magnetic analysis, and the overall impact of non-LTE effects is reduced.

 A simple magnetic geometry was used, consisting of a dipole field inclined at $\beta=90^\circ$ to the stellar rotation axis, the stellar rotation axis inclined at $i=90^\circ$ to the line of sight, and a rotation phase with the positive magnetic pole oriented towards the observer.
+The rotation axis is along the positive Stokes $Q$ direction, which puts the rotation equator is along the negative $Q$ direction.
 Most hot star magnetic fields are dominantly dipolar with smaller contributions from higher multipoles \citep[e.g.][]{Kochukhov2002-ZDI-alpha2CVn, 2015MNRAS.451.2015O, Grunhut2021-Plaskett}, so the adopted geometry is somewhat simplified but still realistically representative.
 Three magnetic field strengths at the pole ($B_p$) were used: 300 G, 3 kG, and 10 kG.

 A small grid of models was calculated for different \teff\ values of 10000, 20000, and 30000 K, all at \logg\ $=4.0$, and for \vsini\ of 5, 30, and 90 \kms.
 In all cases solar abundances were assumed.
 Many magnetic stars have peculiar abundances, but the specific abundances vary between stars, and in most cases produce stronger lines and hence more detectable magnetic fields.